Mesa County, Colorado: Education

 Much of Mesa County, namely the communities of Grand Junction, Fruita, Palisade, Clifton, Redlands, Fruitvale, and Orchard Mesa, are served by Mesa County Valley School District 51.
-This district serves nearly 21,000 students across 47 schools, making it by far the largest school district in western Colorado.
+This district serves nearly 21,000 students across 47 schools, making it by far western Colorado's largest school district.
 De Beque Joint District 49 serves the town of De Beque, while the Plateau Valley School District serves the town of Collbran and other communities atop the Grand Mesa.

-Colorado Mesa University (CMU), a public liberal arts university serving roughly 9,000 students annually, is located in Grand Junction.
+Colorado Mesa University (CMU), a public liberal arts university serving roughly 10,000 students annually, is in Grand Junction.
 CMU is western Colorado's largest university, making Mesa County an epicenter of the region's higher education.
 CMU also operates CMU Tech in northwestern Grand Junction, and a Community Education Campus in Clifton.
 Grand Junction is also home to IntelliTec College, which offers professional certificates.

 Politics

-Unlike most urban counties, Mesa County is strongly Republican.
-It has voted Democratic only once since 1952, during Lyndon Johnson's 1964 landslide, and Hubert Humphrey in the following 1968 election is the last Democrat to tally forty percent of the county's vote.
+Unlike most urban counties, Mesa County is heavily Republican.
+It has voted for a Democratic presidential nominee only once since 1952, during Lyndon Johnson's 1964 landslide.
+In 1968, Hubert Humphrey was the last Democratic nominee to win 40% of the county's vote.

+In 2024, although the county stayed very Republican, it swung about 4% leftward.
+Democratic nominee Kamala Harris won the highest vote share in the county since 1996.